jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 * Click on IP Catalog in the Flow Navigator pane.
 The IP Catalog will open in the auxiliary pane.

-* Expand *FPGA Features and Design > Clocking sub-folders* and double-click on the Clocking Wizard entry.
+* Expand *FPGA Features and Design > Clocking* and double-click on the Clocking Wizard entry.

 <div align=center><img src="imgs/3_1.png" alt="drawing" width="600"/></div>